Grinkiškis

 Grinkiškis (Grynkiszki, גרינקישאָק, Grinkishok) is a town in the Radviliškis District Municipality in Šiauliai County, Lithuania.
 It is situated on the Šušvė River.
 It is the seat of an eldership.
-According to the 2011 census, the town had population of 678.
+According to the 2021 census, the town had a population of 550.

 The town was first mentioned in 1454 and soon became property of the Gatavičius family.
 Krzysztof Gatavičius, thankful for his military achievements, built a church in 1618.
 The present church was built in 1875.

-In 1999, coat of arms of Grinkiškis were approved by a presidential decree.
+In 1999, the coat of arms of Grinkiškis were approved by a presidential decree.
 The coat of arms depict a golden angel on one knee, who holds a silver lily with three blooms.
 The angel was borrowed from one of the two surviving crosses in town's cemetery, made by 19th-century dievdirbys Vincas Svirskis.
 The lily, a symbol of purity and innocence, represents Blessed Virgin Mary – patron of the town and namesake of its church.